Codyvanzandt/beautiful-jekyll/cv.md

 Rice University.
 May 2017.

 ## Fields of Study
-Cultural Analytics, Digital Humanities, Critical Code Studies, Transatlantic Modernism, Theater in Performance.
+Transatlantic Modernism, Digital Humanities, Sociology of Literature, Theater in Performance

 ## Professional Experience